MeylandMan/Nanonite/README.md

 # Nanonite
 </br>
-Nanonite is a personnal JAVA project containing a integrated game engine and a Minecraft Clone.
-While Nanonite provides me anything to abstract from a game engine, the game has just everything essentials to it like assets, scenes, entities code and so on.
-I decided to take Java just because of "proving" that YOU can make an optmized Voxel game with that language.
+Nanonite is a JAVA project containing a integrated game engine and a Minecraft-Based game.
+While Nanonite provides anything abstract from a game engine, the game has just everything essentials to it like assets, scenes, entities code and so on.
 </br>
 </br>

 ## Build
 </br>
-The build System used in this one is Gradle.
-You first need to download it, and then following these steps.

-### IntelliJ Idea
-IntelliJ comes with a direct support for Gradle.
-All you have to do is just open the project, create an application, and you're done !

-### Eclipse
-TBA

-### Others
-You first need to type this command to build the project ``./gradlew build`` (try to check your Gradle version by typing ``./gradlew --version``
-Then, just use ``./gradlew run`` to run the project.
+This project uses Gradle as its build system.
+To build the project, follow these steps:

+1. Install Gradle: Download and install Gradle from https://gradle.org/.
+2. Open a terminal or command prompt: Navigate to the root directory of the project.
+3. Run the build command: Execute the following command: ``./gradlew build``

+If you're using an IDE that has a Gradle implementation already like IntelliJ, you'll just need to open the project in your IDE without downloading anything !

 ## Controls
 </br>